CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 There are two NuGet packages you will need to install:

 * `Meeg.Kentico.ContentComponents.Cms.Admin` must be installed into your CMS Administration project (typically named `CMSApp`)
-  * This package contains the `Content component` Form Control that is used to [add and edit content components](#usage) within your existing Page Types
+  * This package contains the `Page type component` Form Control that is used to [add and edit Content Components](#usage) within your existing Page Types
 * `Meeg.Kentico.ContentComponents` must be installed into any project outside of your main CMS project where you intend to [use the data stored in Content Component fields](#fetch-and-use-component-content)

 > Please note that: